interactivetools-com/ZenDB/README.md

         $resultSet->insertId     = 0    // For INSERT queries, primary key of last inserted row
         $resultSet->error        =
         $resultSet->errno        = 0
-        $resultSet->first               // Returns the first row as a Row object, or a blank Row object if no rows exist.
+        $resultSet->getFirst()          // Returns the first Row object, or NULL if no rows exist.
         $resultSet->raw()               // Returns array of raw rows - not HTML-encoded, not objects (terminator method)

         foreach ($resultSet as $row)    // Loop over HTML-encoded rows like this